Superficial vein thrombosis

-Superficial vein thrombosis (SVT) is a blood clot formed in a superficial vein, a vein near the surface of the body.
+Superficial vein thrombosis (SVT) is a blood clot formed in a superficial vein; a vein near the surface of the body.
 Usually there is thrombophlebitis, which is an inflammatory reaction around a thrombosed vein, presenting as a painful induration (thickening of the skin) with redness.
-SVT itself has limited significance (in terms of direct morbidity and mortality) when compared to a deep vein thrombosis (DVT), which occurs deeper in the body at the deep venous system level.
-However, SVT can lead to serious complications (as well as signal other serious problems, such as genetic mutations that increase one's risk for clotting), and is therefore no longer regarded as a benign condition.
+SVTs have a lower disability and mortality risk compared to deep vein thrombosis (DVT), which occur deeper in the body at the deep venous system and have a greater risk of travelling to the lungs as pulmonary emboli.
+However, SVTs carry a risk of propagating (spreading) to become DVTs, which may then develop into PEs.
 If the blood clot is too near the saphenofemoral junction there is a higher risk of pulmonary embolism, a potentially life-threatening complication.

-SVT has risk factors similar to those for other thrombotic conditions and can arise from a variety of causes.
+SVTs commonly occur in the arms and legs.
+The great saphenous vein (73% of lower extremity clots) and the small saphenous vein (25.7%) are the most commonly involved leg veins to develop SVTs.
+The cephalic vein (57% of upper extremity clots) and the basilic vein (14%) are the most common veins involved in SVTs of the arms.
+Blood pooling in the veins of the legs (due to inadequacy of veins to return blood to the heart) is a major risk factor for SVTs of the legs.
+Common causes of chronic venous insufficiency include varicose veins, or dysfunction of the venous valves causing blood pooling in the legs.
+Whereas placement of peripheral venous catheters (usually for longer than 40 hours) is a major cause of SVTs in the arms.
+Other risk factors include pregnancy, cancer, trauma to a limb, recent surgery, history of deep vein thormobses, high predisposition to form blood clots (thrombophilia) and immobilization of a limb.

 Diagnosis is often based on symptoms.
-There are multiple possible treatments, with the goal of providing symptomatic relief and preventing complications.
+However, a doppler ultrasound is recommended if the diagnosis is unclear of if there is concern for a high risk SVT (high risk of propagating to a DVT or PE).

+Symptomatic treatment may involve compression stockings, heat applied to the area, topical pain relievers, oral pain relieves or elevation of the affected limb.
+For high risk disease, blood thinners are recommended.

 Signs and symptoms

 SVT is recognized by the presence of pain, warmth, redness, and tenderness over a superficial vein.
 The SVT may present as a "cord-like" structure upon palpation.
 The affected vein may be hard along its entire length.
 SVTs tend to involve the legs, though they can affect any superficial vein (e.g. those in the arms).

+In a subset of people, SVTs may not present with symptoms.